 As noted above, we seek to establish the midpoint of the salary grade for the positions held by our named executive officers at approximately the 50th percentile of the going rate for executives in comparable positions.
-Based on the data provided by Pay Governance in July 2021, we increased the range of salary in each salary grade for Fiscal 2022 for each named executive officer, other than Mr. Perreault, by 2%.
-The Committee established Mr. Perreault's Fiscal 2022 salary below the market median of comparable executives as identified by Pay Governance based on its analysis of the executive compensation databases, which is considered standard practice for internally promoted Chief Executive Officers in their first few years in the role.
+Based on the data provided by Pay Governance in July 2022, we increased the range of salary in each salary grade for Fiscal 2023 for each named executive officer by 4%.

-For Fiscal 2022, the merit increases were targeted at 3%, and individual increases were based on performance evaluations and the individual's position within the salary range.
+For Fiscal 2023, the merit increases were targeted at 6%, and individual increases were based on performance evaluations and the individual's position within the salary range.
 Performance evaluations were based on qualitative and subjective assessments of each individual's contribution to the achievement of our business strategies, including the development of growth opportunities and leadership in carrying out our talent development program.
-Mr. Perreault, in his capacity as President and Chief Executive Officer of the Company, had additional goals and objectives for Fiscal 2022, as established during the first quarter of Fiscal 2022.
-Mr. Perreault's annual goals and objectives included the advancement of D&I initiatives, including our BIDE initiative, the advancement of ESG efforts, including a strategy into low carbon and renewable energy solutions, and other strategic initiatives and commitments related to the Company's financial and safety performance.
+Mr. Perreault, in his capacity as President and Chief Executive Officer of the Company, had additional goals and objectives for Fiscal 2023, as established during the first quarter of Fiscal 2023.
+Mr. Perreault's annual goals and objectives included the advancement of the Company's strategic initiatives and commitments related to the Company's financial and safety performance, organizational development objectives, and execution on strategic investments.

-The following table sets forth each named executive officer's Fiscal 2022 salary.
+The following table sets forth each named executive officer's Fiscal 2023 salary.